 This clinic takes a hands-on, in-the-water approach to teaching and practicing river rescue and safety skills, picking up where the Swiftwater Rescue Clinic leaves off.

-Rescue Skills for Boaters
+Basic Rescue Skills for Paddlers

 Learn Boating Rescue with a Buddy